fsantanna/dceu/doc/manual-out.md

 +++
 ```

-The following identifiers are also reserved as special operators:
+The following keywords are also reserved as special operators:

 ```
 not     and     or
 in?     in-not?
 is?     is-not?
 ```

 Operators can be used in prefix or infix notations in